FuelLabs/fuel-specs/specs/protocol/abi.md

     {
       "name": "__tuple_element",
       "type": "<field1_type>",
+      "components": ...,
-      "components": ...
+      "typeArguments": ...
     },
     {
       "name": "__tuple_element",
       "type": "<field2_type>",
+      "components": ...,
-      "components": ...
+      "typeArguments": ...
     },
     ...
-  ]
+  ],
+  "typeArguments": null
 }
 ```

-`<field1_type>`, `<field2_type>`, ... are formatted according to the rules of this section.
-The array `components` for each field is recursively formatted according to the rules of this section.
+- `<field1_type>`, `<field2_type>`, ... are formatted according to the rules of this section.
+- The array `components` for each field is recursively formatted according to the rules of this section.
+- The array `typeArguments` for each field is recursively formatted according to the rules of this section.

 > **Note**: Because outputs don't have names, the field `"name"` should be set to `""` for each entry of the array `outputs`.